tripthelight/node-js-mongodb-login-crud/README.md

-##This repository only serves LOGIN, CRUD
+## This repository only serves LOGIN, CRUD
+## You can only edit your own writing.
+## Posts written by other people (accounts) cannot be viewed.

 1. Development Environment
 - node